kbull136/asg-02-instructions/faq.md

 **Q. What timezone should the time on the About page be showing in?**

 _A.
 I want to be able to look at my computer's clock and see that it shows the same time (within a minute or so) as the time on your site._

+**Q. How can I tell if my day/hour/minute calc is correct?**

+_A.
+There are lots of tools out there.
+I'm checking your work with https://www.timeanddate.com/date/durationresult.html ._